thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

  * Instantiation of new objects (e.g. `new com.example.SomeClass()`).
  * Access to static classes and their members (OGNL's `@identifier@` syntax, or Spring EL's `T(identifier)` syntax).
- * Access to some of Thymeleaf's context-level expression utility objects.
+ * Access to some of Thymeleaf's context-level expression utility objects like `#execInfo`.
  * In `th:on*` event handler attributes specifically: variable expressions that result in values of a type other than a numeric or boolean type are also forbidden.
+ * In Spring Applictions: access to beans from the application context via the `@beanName` syntax.

 Attempts to evaluate a restricted expression in one of the above scenarios will result in a template processing exception being raised at runtime.

+It is importent to note that **any checks not explicitly listed above will not be performed**, and that these checks can never be considered a replacement for data and user input validation at the application's code.

 ### Important note for application developers